 You can see the same thing on the iPhone 11 vs the iPhone 11 Pro - small differences in benchmark scores, likely in a bid to make sure each experience is tailored to different target users.

-Those interested in the Pro model will want the absolute max power (which is why there's a larger battery to compensate) but the more 'regular' user might be fine with more of a balance - the new iPhone SE also has 3GB of RAM, rather than the 4GB the iPhone 11 is packing, like again to minimize costs.
+Those interested in the Pro model will want the absolute max power (which is why there's a larger battery to compensate) but the more 'regular' user might be fine with more of a balance - the new iPhone SE also has 3GB of RAM, rather than the 4GB the iPhone 11 and iPhone 12 are packing, likely again to minimize costs.

 We experienced very little in the way of slowdown during our time with the new iPhone SE – apart from in the camera, where the phone took a second or two to process each image we took.
 That’s not a huge problem in the grand scheme of things, but if you want to instantly check out a snap you’ve taken it takes the shine off somewhat.